CloudEric/dnsvpn-cloudformation/README.md

 ## Troubleshooting

 - The most difficult part I encountered is correctly configuring the VPN routes so that the tunnel is correctly split and only forwards DNS traffic.
 - If you receive a TLS error then it's probably an issue with the route on your local network.
 If the DNS isn't resolving then it's probably and issue with the route to your DNS server.
-You can view your route configuration in the following location.
+You can view your route configuration in the following location:

       /mnt/dockershare/ovpn-data/openvpn.conf
 ---